nih-niddk-mbs/StochasticGene.jl/docs/src/examples/shared_parameter_fits.md

-# Recursive Parameter-Sharing Trace Fits
+# Shared Parameter Trace Fits

-Recursive parameter sharing lets one fit combine trace datasets that live in different folders while sharing some parameter families and splitting others.
+Shared parameter fitting lets one fit combine trace datasets that live in different folders while sharing some parameter families exactly and splitting others.
 This is useful when the same biological model is fit to several related samples, for example 3Prime and 5Prime traces, CRISPR perturbations, or replicate groups.

-This is not a hierarchical Bayesian shrinkage model: no learned hyperparameters are introduced.
-Group-specific or trace-specific copies are independent fitted parameters under the ordinary prior template.
-The fit keyword is still named `hierarchical` for compatibility with the existing `fit` API, but the object passed there is a recursive parameter-sharing specification.
+This is not a recursive hierarchical Bayesian shrinkage model: no learned cross-dataset hyperparameters are introduced.
+Dataset-specific or trace-specific copies are independent fitted parameters under the ordinary prior template.
+The fit keyword is still named `hierarchical` for compatibility with the existing `fit` API, but the object passed there is a shared-parameter specification.

-The recursive interface is keyed: each dataset row carries metadata, the grouping tree reads those metadata keys, and `parameter_scope` decides which level owns each family of parameters.
+The shared interface is keyed: each dataset row carries metadata, the grouping tree reads those metadata keys, and `parameter_scope` decides which level owns each family of parameters.

 ## Minimal Example